 Farmer pleads guilty to animal cruelty charges

-A cattle farmer from Mooroopna North was recently convicted of animal cruelty charges in the Shepparton’s Magistrates Court for failing to appropriately care for his cattle.
+A 65-year-old farmer from Cooma in Northern Victoria has been convicted of cruelty charges in Shepparton's Magistrates Court for failing to feed his cattle.

-The farmer pleaded guilty to two charges of aggravated cruelty, three cruelty charges, and two charges of failing to comply with notices under the Prevention of Cruelty to Animals Act 1986.
+The farmer plead guilty to 17 charges of aggravated cruelty, under the Prevention of Cruelty to Animals Act 1986.

-“This case serves as a strong reminder that it is an offence for livestock owners to fail to provide for their livestock’s welfare.”
+"The case served as a reminder that it is an offence for livestock owners to fail to provide for their welfare."